byeongujin/byeongujin/README.md

 ## XR Developer for the World Improvement
 - Korean Berliner.
 I was a navigator, a columnist, a start-up-founder, and now a XR developer.
-- I think XR is a combination of Philosophy, Art and Technic.
+- I think XR is a combination of Philosophy, Art and Technology.
 My insight covered all this things.
 - My Projects are focusing on communication between people, and I believe XR can make the world beautiful. :grin:

 ### Language